dotnet/docs/docs/core/tools/dotnet-tool-restore.md

 ---
 title: dotnet tool restore command
-description: The dotnet tool restore command installs on your machine the .NET Core local tools that are in scope for the current directory. ms.date: 02/14/2020
+description: The dotnet tool restore command installs on your machine the .NET local tools that are in scope for the current directory. ms.date: 02/14/2020
 ---
 # dotnet tool restore